How it Works

 Yes.
 Each student will receive a budgeted amount of instructional funds to use on extracurricular activities and class materials.
 Fund amounts may vary based on grade level and path.

-We are a tuition-free public charter school.
+We are a tuition-free public charter school, so the cost is $0!.
 Additionally, families receive a certain amount of budgeted instructional funds per year from the state to use on approved school materials and extracurricular classes.

 Yes, but only at the semester break.
 Student cannot switch paths mid-semester.